 - Toastmasters International is a 93 year old brand.
 We know that there are great growth opportunities for Toastmasters, but we also know that sometimes membership in clubs has it's ebbs and flows.

-- If your club is struggling to get the 20 members required, we can help.
+- If your club is struggling to maintain 20 members required, we can help.
 Why 20 members?
 That’s the minimum number to ensure members don’t get “burned out” and that all members get the variety of feedback and experience they need to reach their Toastmasters goals.

 - It may also be that your club has more than 20 members, but only a few of those members actually attend meetings on a regular basis.

 How We Can Help